 Sexual harassment poses a significant obstacle to students’ ability to learn and thrive in school.
 Students who are sexually harassed by their peers or teachers may avoid school or experience a fall off in their academic performance—often dropping classes or leaving school altogether.

 For nearly 50 years, Title IX has equipped students with an important tool to fight sex discrimination and harassment in schools.
-Title IX requires that schools receiving federal funding ensure that all students have equal access to the resource of public K-12 education, free from sexual harasssment.
+Title IX requires that schools receiving federal funding ensure that all students have equal access to the resource of public K-12 education, free from sexual harassment.

 In 2020, the Department of Education, under the leadership of then-Secretary Betsy DeVos, issued regulations that weakened key protections for students.
 The new regulations dramatically scale back the Department’s enforcement role by limiting when a school’s neglect will trigger a mandatory Title IX investigation.
 As a result, students have lost a valuable resource for compelling their schools to take action against sexual harassment.

 The Women’s Student Union (WSU) is an organization of young people who attend school in the Berkeley Unified School District (BUSD) in Berkeley, California.
 Because of the 2020 regulations, the federal government has failed to investigate BUSD and requires it to change its policies and practices on important matters related to sexual harassment.